TransMilenio

 TransMilenio consists of several interconnected BRT lines, with raised floor stations in the center of a main avenue, or "troncal".
-Passengers typically reach the stations via a bridge over the street.
-Usually four lanes down the center of the street are dedicated to bus traffic.
-The outer lanes allow express buses to bypass buses stopped at a station.
+Passengers typically reach the stations via a bridge across the street.
+Typically, four lanes down the center of the street are dedicated to bus traffic, with the outer lanes allowing express buses to bypass buses stopped at a station.

-As of 2024, 1,801 buses on average were circulating on the trunk line system.
-An additional set of 869 regular buses, known as "feeders" (alimentadores in Spanish), carry passengers from certain important stations to many different locations that the main route does not reach.
-Unlike the main TransMilenio buses, feeders operate without dedicated lanes, are not articulated and are either green or blue (regular TransMilenio buses are red).
+As of 2025, the trunk line system was circulating 1,825 buses on average.
+An additional set of 876 regular buses, known as "feeders" (alimentadores), carry passengers from certain important stations to many different locations unreachable on the main route.
+Unlike the main TransMilenio buses, feeders operate without dedicated lanes, are not articulated, and are either green or blue (regular TransMilenio buses are red).
 There is no additional fare to use the feeder buses.

 There are 27 bicycle parking facilities in main TransMilenio stations with 7,351 parking spaces to facilitate cyclists using the system.
-Eight BRT corridors were certified in 2013 to meet the BRT standard with excellence: Autonorte and Caracas silver, Americas, Calle 80, Eldorado, NQS, and Suba gold.
+Eight BRT corridors were certified in 2013 to meet the BRT standard with excellence: Autonorte and Caracas received silver certifications, while Americas, Calle 80, Eldorado, NQS, and Suba received gold.

 History

 Background

-Before TransMilenio, Bogotá's mass transit "system" consisted of thousands of independently operated and uncoordinated mini buses.
-There was also a plan for a network of elevated highways throughout Bogotá, and plans to build a subway as Medellín had done seven years prior.
-When Enrique Peñalosa was elected mayor he cancelled these projects and oversaw the construction of the initial TransMilenio system at a fraction of the cost.
+Before TransMilenio, mass transit in Bogotá consisted of thousands of independently operated and uncoordinated mini buses.
+There was also a plan for a network of elevated highways throughout Bogotá, and plans to build a subway as Medellín had done several years prior.
+When Enrique Peñalosa was elected mayor he cancelled these projects and oversaw the construction of the initial TransMilenio system, significantly reducing costs relative to these proposals.